Do you love excellent seafood? The best way you can get it is to catch it yourself.

 Yet, spearfishing burns about 800 calories an hour.
 This may surprise you but it’s true.
 Diving is second only to running in the number of calories burned per hour.

-Your body uses a lot of energy keeping warm (especially if you aren’t wearing a suit).
-You also do a lot of diving, swimming and shooting a spear – all of which burn calories and get your heart pumping.
+Your body uses a lot of energy to keep warm (especially if you aren’t wearing a suit).
+You also do a lot of diving, swimming, and shooting a spear – all of which burn calories and get your heart pumping.